Creating Traditional Spaces

 The house is anchored by distinct courtyards with landscape and seatings as traditional Indian homes, with a touch of modernity.
 These courtyards have different designs — one is the ‘tulsi angan’ with a handpainted on the wall and a swing to enjoy sunny mornings, and the other performs the job of bringing the outdoors in, with a garden that extends into the backyard.

 The two courtyards sit primly on either side of a central entry pathway, accessed by a wooden carved main door with brass inlays.
 It’s this space that forms the family’s personal zone, which connects them to their ancestral style of living.

 "The living room extends in a linear fashion, with similarly elongated dining and open kitchen area attached to it, in a minimal and cozy setting," said Vinay Rathi, co-founder and principal architect, VAR Architects.

 A soothing color palette envelops the home, seen in the hues on the walls, the flooring, upholstery, and furniture.
 A wooden gabled ceiling and Kota stone floor in the elongated living and dining room creates a perfect balance.

-The home theatre has the most striking design concept in the house.
-To create a one-of-a-kind experience, the architects broke away from the traditional design of the farmhouse and added wall claddings with the help of wooden panels.
-These act as sound absorbers and are continued onto the ceilings as well, giving the viewers a truly cinematic experience, along with recliners and beds for them to sit back and relax.
+The home internal garden has the most striking design concept in the house.
+To create a one-of-a-kind experience, we as the architects broke away from the traditional design of the farmhouse and added wall art with the help of traditional paints.
+These act as sound absorbers and wood which continued onto the ceilings as well, giving the viewers a truly cinematic experience, along with recliners and beds for them to sit back and relax.